For a faster, more profitable home sale

 Assign one person to tend the cash box--never leave it alone.
-When the cash box gets full, take excess money into the house for safekeeping.
+When the box is full, take excess money into the house for safekeeping.

 Some people prefer wearing a fanny pack or carpenter’s apron over a cash box— this allows them mobility at the yard sale.

 Most customers know the drill and will bring cash to a yard sale.
 But, occasionally someone will want to write a check— it’s up to you to decide whether to accept it.
 Are you willing to lose that money?
 My rule of thumb is to accept checks only from people I know.

-Find a space in your home where you can store and sort yard sales goods.
-My best advice is to sort and price all items days, even weeks before the yard sale.
+Find a space in your home where you can store and sort yard sale goods.
+My best advice is to sort and price items days, even weeks before the yard sale.

 To save time, price items as you gather them throughout the year for a future yard sale.

-As you sort, divide everything into categories; appliances, toys, clothing, collectibles, books, and so on.
-This will make your garage sale set up less stressful.
+As you sort, divide everything into categories in boxes; appliances, toys, clothing, collectibles, books, and so on.

-If this is your first yard sale and you are feeling anxious about getting prices right, visit garage sales in your area to get a feel for pricing.
-You might also pick up some garage sale tips and tricks on how to organize your own sale.
+If this is your first yard sale and you are feeling anxious about getting prices right, check out the competition in your area to get a feel for pricing.
+You may also pick up some garage sale tips and tricks on how to organize your own sale.

 Know the minimum price you will accept for valuable items.

 Get all your pricing done before the day of the sale, I can't stress this enough!

 My favorite pricing tools are bright neon-colored stickers.
-They are cheap, easy to apply, and easy to track.
-You can also get pre-printed price stickers at office supply stores.
+They're easy to apply and track.
+You can also get pre-printed price stickers.

 Use a fine-point marker to write prices on plain stickers.